Impact

 Affected Systems

-All Linux kernel releases that include the starfive_aes_aead_do_one_req() implementation are affected, until a patch that removes the leak is applied.
-No specific vendor or version information is provided; the issue appears in upstream Linux kernel source that contains the starfive driver.
+All Linux kernel releases that include the starfive_aes_aead_do_one_req() implementation are affected until a patch that removes the leak is applied.
+The issue appears in upstream Linux kernel source that contains the starfive driver and affects any configuration that loads the starfive crypto module.

 Risk and Exploitability

-The exploitability of this fault is limited to local privileged processes that can load or manipulate the affected crypto module, as the code runs in kernel context.
-There is no documented remote attack vector.
-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog.
-Without a CVSS score, the severity assessment remains high, as memory exhaustion is a known critical problem in kernel code, but actual exploit risk is constrained by the lack of remote access or privilege escalation pathways.
+The exploitability of this fault is confined to local privileged processes that can load or manipulate the affected crypto module, as the code operates in kernel context.
+The likely attack vector is local and requires kernel‑level access.
+Based on the description, it is inferred that remote exploitation is unlikely.
+The EPSS score is very low (< 1 %) and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 5.5 indicates moderate severity; however, because a memory leak in kernel space can lead to gradual resource exhaustion, the overall risk is significant for systems under high memory pressure.

 OpenCVE Enrichment